EMERGING MARKETS-Chile's peso slumps on plan to increase international reserves

 By Amruta Khandekar and Bansari Mayur Kamdar

-June 12 (Reuters) - The Chilean peso slumped about 2% on Monday after the country announced steps to boost international reserves, while most other Latin American currencies were subdued as investors braced for a slew of major central bank decisions this week.
+June 12 (Reuters) - The Chilean peso slumped about 2% on Monday after the country announced steps to boost international reserves, while most other Latin American currencies inched up as investors braced for a slew of major central bank decisions this week.

-The peso CLP= fell 2.2% against the dollar by 1427 GMT and was set for its biggest one-day percentage drop in nearly three months, dragging the broader Latam currencies index .MILA00000CUS down 0.2%.
+The peso CLP= fell 2.3% against the dollar as of 2005 GMT and was set for its biggest one-day percentage drop in nearly three months.

 Chile's central bank announced a $10 billion program on Friday to replace and increase the country's international reserves.